 In the competition on Friday’s live show, which appears locally at 9 a.m. on ABC, Dee Dee and Angela will stomp grapes in one tub and Kelly and Ryan in another.
 The world record holders will be the team that presses the most juice in just one minute.

-Win or lose, the sisters will be back at the Harvest Fair on Oct.
+Win or lose, the sisters, reared in Rincon Valley, will be back at the Harvest Fair on Oct.
 7.